rguides

 Polars started as a Rust-based alternative to pandas, designed for speed.
-It has since grown into a multi-language ecosystem, with a native R binding that lets you tap into its performance from your existing R workflows.
+It has since grown into a multi-language ecosystem, with a native R binding that makes Polars R a compelling alternative to dplyr for large datasets.

 This guide shows you how to get started with polars in R and when it makes sense to choose it over dplyr.